 A FSA is a tax-advantaged savings account available to employees.
 While it is commonly used to help pay for qualified medical expenses, the list of eligible expenses is relatively robust and FSA funds can be used for what many would consider routine expenses.

-An HRA is an employer-funded account which reimburses employees tax-free for qualified medical expenses up to a fixed dollar amount per year.
+An HRA is an employer-funded arrangement in which participants are reimbursed tax-free for qualified medical expenses up to a fixed dollar amount per year.
 Unused amounts may be rolled over to be used in subsequent years.
 Commonly an HRA may be used to reduce out-of-pocket expenses for employees before they reach their deductible, effectively bridging the gap, a viable strategy for an employer looking to reduce costs by offering mid to high deductible health plans.

 Employee Assistance Program (EAP)

 An EAP is a program that employers can offer to provide confidential assessments, short term counseling, referrals, and follow-up services to employees who have personal and/or work-related problems.

 An EWP is a program undertaken by an employer in order to help maintain & improve employee health.
 Parts of an EWP may include things like health assessments, employee seminars, nutrition & fitness guidance, wellness incentives/ discounts, etc. A well-designed EWP can be both advantageous to employees and the employer’s bottom-line.